top of page

 Gray crossover vehicle on the road with 2 bicycles on the back rack.

-If you’re in the market for a new car, you can keep insurance costs down by considers models that cost less to insure.
+If you’re in the market for a new car, you can keep insurance costs down by considering models that cost less to insure.
 Crossover vehicles typically tend to be less expensive to insure vs. a large pickup truck or S.U.V.
+Do your research, then make the best model car purchase that makes the most sense to you.

 An older model car will cost less to fix or replace, if you file a claim.
 A cost-saving option would be to reduce your collision and comprehensive coverage.
 Your insurance agent will help you determine the right amount of coverage to choose.